summaryInfo/nsst/README.md

 By default only DEC Special Graphics charset is allowed with UTF-8 mode enabled.
 Spec is even stricter, disallowing any charset translations in UTF-8 mode, but DEC Special Graphics is used by applications frequently so it is allowed anyways.
 To force full NRCS translation in UTF-8 mode set `--force-nrsc`/`forceNrcs`

+Now nsst supports combining characters only via precomposition, but almost everything is ready to implement proper rendering of combining character (and variant glyphs support).
+The only tricky part is to extract positioning tables and implemnt basic text shaping.
+It would be implemented using glyphs with codes `0x200000` - `0xFFFFFF`, giving sufficient number of possible custom glyphs.
+DECDLD is also easy to implement this way.

 ## Dependencies
 ### Build